Pikaia: Discovery

-The fossils of Pikaia gracilens was discovered by Charles Walcott from the Burgess shale member of the Stephen formation in British Columbia, and described it in 1911.
+The fossils of Pikaia gracilens was discovered by Charles Walcott from the Burgess Shale member of the Stephen Formation in British Columbia, and described it in 1911.
 He named it after Pika Peak, a mountain in Alberta, Canada.
 Based on the obvious and regular segmentation of the body, as is the feature of annelids, Walcott classified it as a polychaete worm and created a new family Pikaidae for it.
-(The family named was changed to Pikaiidae in 1962 by Princeton palaeontologist Benjamin Franklin Howell.)
+(Princeton palaeontologist Benjamin Franklin Howell changed the name of the family to Pikaiidae in 1962.)
 Walcott was aware of the limitation of his classification, as he noted: "I am unable to place it within any of the families of the Polychaeta, owing to the absence of parapodia [paired protrusions on the sides of polychaete worms] on the body segments back of the fifth."

 University of Cambridge palaeontologist Harry B. Whittington and his student Simon Conway Morris re-examined the Burgess Shale fauna and noted the anatomical details of Pikaia for the first time.
 The fossil specimens bears features of notochord and muscle blocks that are fundamental structures of chordates, and not of annelids.
-Conway Morris presented a paper in 1977 that first indicated the possible chordate position but without further explanation.
-He and Whittington were convinced that animal was obviously a chordate, as they wrote in the Scientific American in 1979:Finally, we find among the Burgess Shale fauna one of the earliest-known invertebrate representatives of our own conspicuous corner of the animal kingdom: the chordate phylum...
-The chordates are represented in the Burgess Shale by the genus Pikaia and the single species P. gracilens.Conway Morris formally placed P. gracilens among the chordates in a paper in the Annual Review of Ecology and Systematics in 1979.
-However, there were no structural analyses such as using microscopes to confirm the chordate features.
+In 1977, Conway Morris presented a paper that indicated the possible chordate position, without further explanation.
+He and Whittington were convinced that the animal was obviously a chordate, as they wrote in Scientific American in 1979:Finally, we find among the Burgess Shale fauna one of the earliest-known invertebrate representatives of our own conspicuous corner of the animal kingdom: the chordate phylum...
+The chordates are represented in the Burgess Shale by the genus Pikaia and the single species P. gracilens.Conway Morris formally placed P. gracilens among the chordates in a paper in the Annual Review of Ecology and Systematics that same year.
+However, he provided no structural analyses such as using microscopes to confirm the chordate features.
 The comparative description only earned a "putative" chordate status.
-The chordate nature were often described with sceptical remarks for several decades.
-It was only in 2012, when detailed analysis was reported by Conway Morris and Jean-Bernard Caron that the chordate position became generally accepted.
+The fossil's chordate nature was received sceptically for several decades.
+Only in 2012, when detailed analysis was reported by Conway Morris and Jean-Bernard Caron, that the chordate position became generally accepted.

 The fossils are found only in a restricted series of horizons in the strata exposed on Fossil Ridge, close to the Yoho National Park.
 From the same location, other fish-like animal fossils named Metaspriggina were discovered in 1993.
 Conway Morris identified the animals as another Cambrian chordate.
 The fossil specimens are preserved in the Smithsonian Institution and the Royal Ontario Museum.